MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/network-drivers-topologies.md

   > Requires: When this mode is used in a virtualization scenario (container host is a VM) _MAC address spoofing is required_.

 - **overlay** - when the docker engine is running in [swarm mode](../manage-containers/swarm-mode.md), containers attached to an overlay network can communicate with other containers attached to the same network across multiple container hosts.
 Each overlay network that is created on a Swarm cluster is created with its own IP subnet, defined by a private IP prefix.
-The overlay network driver uses VXLAN encapsulation. **Can be used with Kubernetes when using suitable network control planes (Flannel or OVN).**
+The overlay network driver uses VXLAN encapsulation. **Can be used with Kubernetes when using suitable network control planes (e.g. Flannel).**
   > Requires: Make sure your environment satisfies these required [prerequisites](https://docs.docker.com/network/overlay/#operations-for-all-overlay-networks) for creating overlay networks.

+  > Requires: On Windows Server 2019, this requires [KB4489899](https://support.microsoft.com/help/4489899).

-  > Requires: Requires Windows Server 2016 with [KB4015217](https://support.microsoft.com/help/4015217/windows-10-update-kb4015217),  Windows 10 Creators Update, or a later release.
+  > Requires: On Windows Server 2016, this requires [KB4015217](https://support.microsoft.com/help/4015217/windows-10-update-kb4015217).

   >[!NOTE]
-  >On Windows Server 2019 running Docker EE 18.03 and above, overlay networks created by Docker Swarm leverage VFP NAT rules for outbound connectivity.
-This means thata given container receives 1 IP address.
+  >On Windows Server 2019, overlay networks created by Docker Swarm leverage VFP NAT rules for outbound connectivity.
+This means that a given container receives 1 IP address.
 It also means that ICMP-based tools such as `ping` or `Test-NetConnection` should be configured using their TCP/UDP options in debugging situations.

-- **l2bridge** - containers attached to a network created with the 'l2bridge' driver will be in the same IP subnet as the container host, and connected to the physical network through an *external* Hyper-V switch.
-The IP addresses must be assigned statically from the same prefix as the container host.
-All container endpoints on the host will have the same MAC address as the host due to Layer-2 address translation (MAC re-write) operation on ingress and egress.
+- **l2bridge** - similar to `transparent` networking mode, containers attached to a network created with the 'l2bridge' driver will be connected to the physical network through an *external* Hyper-V switch.
+The difference in l2bridge is that container endpoints will have the same MAC address as the host due to Layer-2 address translation (MAC re-write) operation on ingress and egress.
+In clustering scenarios, this helps alleviate the stress on switches having to learn MAC addresses of sometimes short-lived containers.
+L2bridge networks can be configured in 2 different ways:
+  1. L2bridge network is configured with the same IP subnet as the container host
+  2. L2bridge network is configured with a new custom IP subnet

+  In configuration 2 users will need to add a endpoint on the host network compartment that acts as a gateway and configure routing capabilities for the designated prefix.
   > Requires: Requires Windows Server 2016, Windows 10 Creators Update, or a later release.

   > Requires: [OutboundNAT policy](./advanced.md#specify-outboundnat-policy-for-a-network) for external connectivity.

-- **l2tunnel** - Similar to l2bridge, however _this driver should only be used in a Microsoft Cloud Stack_.
+- **l2tunnel** - Similar to l2bridge, however _this driver should only be used in a Microsoft Cloud Stack (Azure)_.
 Packets coming from a container are sent to the virtualization host where SDN policy is applied.

 ## Network topologies and IPAM